 - The night before, grease an 8 inch square baking dish with the butter.

-- In a medium bowl, toss the cranberries with 1 tablespoon maple syrup, the orange rind and juice.
+- In a medium bowl, toss the cranberries with the orange rind and juice.

 - Tumble into the baking dish and spread out evenly.